openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Response

-The value of the `credential` claim in the Credential Response MUST be a string that is the base64url-encoded representation of the issued Credential.
+The value of the `credential` claim in the Credential Response MUST be a string that is the base64url-encoded representation of the CBOR-encoded `IssuerSigned` structure, as defined in [@!ISO.18013-5].

+The following is a non-normative example of a Credential Response containing a Credential of format `mso_mdoc`.

+<{{examples/credential_response_mso_mdoc.txt}}

 ## IETF SD-JWT VC